destinygg/destinypositions/docs/politics.md

 I do not support the [Green New Deal](https://en.wikipedia.org/wiki/Green_New_Deal), a policy championed by the [Justice Democrats](https://en.wikipedia.org/wiki/Justice_Democrats).

-While I would like to see policies that bring America closer to being carbon-neutral, the Green New Deal includes a federal-jobs-gaurantee, which is absurd.
+While I would like to see policies that bring America closer to being carbon-neutral, the Green New Deal includes a federal-jobs-guarantee, which is absurd.
 Even if I did agree with a federal-jobs-guarantee, it wouldn't be politically viable: every single Republican is against it, and some Democrats besides.

 ## International Trade Agreements